 Regardless of the fact that Illinois offers a mandate that extensively covers the IVF treatment, one should not completely rely on it in terms of budget calculation.
 As a patient, you too will be spending a fair out of pocket amount on your IVF treatment.

 Illinois Fertility Clinics IVF Cost and Insurance

 Illinois is one of those lucky eight states that have a complete fertility coverage mandate.
 The recently updated insurance mandate has broadened the treatment possibilities for patients.
-Because of the diversity in the number of fertility clinics in Illinois, the IVF Cost in Illinois may vary.
+Because of the diversity in the number of fertility clinics, the IVF Cost in Illinois may vary.
 To have an estimate of the average cost, let’s review the packages offered by different fertility programs.